Privacy Statement

 How safe is my information?

 We design our services with your safety in mind.
 We maintain industry standard security technology which we monitor routinely.
-We have a third-party provider whose security meets our standards.
+We work with third-party providers whose security meets our standards.

 At the same time, no service can be completely secure.
 If you have any concerns that an account you have with us or personal information has been put at risk, for example if someone could have found out your password, please get in touch straight away by emailing admin@nzism.org.